Lesie-23/Olist-Ecommerce-Analytics/README.md

 This project investigates that question by connecting revenue performance, customer retention, logistics reliability, and product satisfaction to identify key business patterns and areas for further investigation.

- Business Problem
+##  Business Problem

-Growth in orders does not necessarily mean customers are being served effectively.
+Olist generates significant revenue and order volume, but nearly 97% of customers made only one purchase.
+This raises questions about customer retention and whether operational and product experiences may be contributing to the limited repeat purchasing.

-Olist needed answers to three key questions:
+The analysis focuses on three areas:

-Where is customer retention underperforming?
+- **Customer retention:** How strong is repeat purchasing, which customer segments are most valuable, and where are the biggest retention gaps?
-Where is logistics creating risk at the state level — not just on average?
+- **Delivery performance:** Which customer states experience higher delivery delays compared with the overall performance?
-Which product categories have lower customer satisfaction, and is delivery performance associated with lower review scores?
+- **Customer satisfaction:** Which product categories receive lower review scores, and is there an association between delivery delays and customer satisfaction?

 ---